Winners of the Wildland Fire Sensors Challenge Develop Air Monitoring System Prototypes

 Scott Waller (left) and Andrew Smallridge of Thingy LLC, Bellevue, Wash. received second place and $25,000.

-Javier Fernandez of Kunak Technologies®, Pamplona, Spain received an honorable mention.
+Javier Fernandez (left) and Miguel Escribano Hierro of Kunak Technologies®, Pamplona, Spain received an honorable mention.

 EPA and partners conducted the Challenge to address the need for air monitoring capabilities during a wildfire.
 While regulatory-grade systems provide reliable measurements, they are stationary, not always close to wildland fires, and complex to operate.
 Easily deployable and accurate air sensor systems are needed by firefighters, air quality advisors, community health officials and others to assess air quality conditions and provide forecasts during a wildland fire.

 Designers of sensor systems for measuring wildfire smoke face significant technological challenges.
 Affordable, transportable, easy- to- use and reliable instruments are needed that can be deployed near a fire where firefighters are working and in communities impacted by smoke.
 Current systems in use have limitations and do not meet all these requirements.
 At the same time, wildfires produce harsh environmental conditions for monitoring equipment.
 High concentrations of pollutants and high temperatures near a fire can cause equipment to malfunction.

 The Challenge sought sensors that measure four air pollutants emitted or generated from wildland fires: Fine particulate matter (PM2.5), carbon monoxide (CO), ozone (O3), and carbon dioxide (CO2) The air measurement experts also called for the design of systems that would be portable, durable, reliable, wireless and comparable to regulatory monitors.

 The winners of the Challenge used emerging technologies including miniaturized direct-reading sensors, compact microprocessors, and wireless data communications to develop prototypes for measuring smoke from wildland fires.